Recent Articles

 The first step to making your house tighter and more efficient is to schedule a Performance Test for your home.
 PNWIG's technicians are specially trained and PTCS Certified, so you can be sure that when your Duct and Blower Door tests are performed, and your ductwork is sealed, all work will meet or exceed new building code standards.

 Air flowing in and out of a building can cause lots of problems; in fact, air leakage can account for 30 percent to 50 percent of the heat loss in some homes.
 But air flowing through a building can help solve lots of problems too — as long as it’s the result of a blower-door test.
-With a blower door, builders, contractors, homeowners can quantify airflow and the resulting heat (or cooling) loss, pinpoint specific leaks, and determine when a home needs additional mechanical ventilation.
+With a blower door, builders, contractors, and homeowners can quantify airflow and the resulting heat (or cooling) loss, pinpoint specific leaks, and determine when a home needs additional mechanical ventilation.

 Once we have used flow and pressure to determine what the leaks are like, we can use that hole description, along with weather and site data (the test pressure), to estimate the airflow that can be expected under normal conditions.
-But estimates of “natural airflow” are inherently inaccurate because it’s difficult to know how the wind blows on a particular site, or what the occupant behavior is like, or how the mechanical equipment interacts with the building.
+But estimates of “natural airflow” are inherently inaccurate because it’s difficult to know how the wind blows on a particular site, what the occupant behavior is like, or how the mechanical equipment interacts with the building.
 So it’s important to know whether airflow descriptions are measurements of leakage under specified conditions or estimates of airflow under normal conditions.

 To measure airflow, a closed-up house is depressurized with the blower-door fan to a constant pressure differential as compared with outside conditions, typically 50 pascals (Pa).
 A pressure gauge attached to the blower-door assembly measures the rate of airflow required to maintain that pressure differential in cfm (cubic feet per minute).